BruceBuckland/SignIn-awsmhh/README.md

 - You will need to specify your AWSKeys.xcconfig as a Configuration for (Debug and Release) in your project settings -> Select Project -> Select Info -> Select Configurations -> Select the AWSKeys file in both  Debug and Release.
 - If you change the configuration of these settings you must do a Product -> Clean (which gets rid of the preconfigured info.plist I think, so the settings can find thier way to K. struct in ConstantsK.swift
+- This app uses an AWSSignInProvider class called AWSCUPIdPSignInProvider that allows authentication using Cognito Your User Pools.
+If you want to write your own AWSSignInProvider for another IdentityProvider this class provides a model